 Kyle "Bud" Sperry

-Former NDSA local brand inspector, the late Kyle “Bud” Sperry, Jr., of Trotters, will soon join a select group of cattle producers fondly remembered in the NDSA’s Memorial Hall, located in the lobby of the NDSA headquarters in Bismarck.
+Former NDSA local brand inspector Kyle “Bud” Sperry, Jr., of Trotters, is fondly remembered in the NDSA’s Memorial Hall, located in the lobby of the NDSA headquarters in Bismarck.

 Sperry’s friends and neighbors collaborated to honor the long-time rancher, horseman and brand inspector with one of the Foundation’s most solemn tributes, a commemorative photo in the hall.